Milkitalu/wireframing/README.md

     Wireframes can be used to conduct user testing in the early stages of the design process.
 This allows designers to receive direct input and pinpoint important pain points.

+# 4.Wireframing in Practice #

+Wireframes are a useful tool for identifying potential usability issues before the development phase of a project.
+Wireframes are used to establish the basic structure of a page, including the layout and user flow, before adding visual design and content.
+This allows designers to focus on usability without being distracted by visual design.

+**Here are some examples of usability issues that can be identified using wireframes:**

+    •	Incomplete functionality

+    Some features or functionalities may not be implemented yet, which can lead to potential issues being overlooked.

+    •	Limited realism

+    Wireframes simplify the final product, which can make it difficult for participants to fully immerse themselves.

+    •	Biased feedback

+    Participants may offer feedback based on personal preferences rather than objective usability issues.

+    •	Complex interaction

+**Some best practices for creating effective wireframes include:**

+    •	Setting clear expectations

+    •	Considering device support

+    •	Starting with low fidelity

+    •	Creating navigation patterns

+    •	Showing the hierarchy of information and functions

+    •	Defining feature requirements

+    •	Showing different user scenarios

+#### Wireframes play a key role in ensuring a user-friendly design by: ####

+•	Providing a visual understanding

+Wireframes are a basic visual representation of a product's layout and structure, which helps everyone understand how the final product will look and function.

+•	Prioritizing functionality

+Wireframes focus on the fundamental elements of a product, such as navigation, content placement, and user flows, rather than aesthetics.

+•	Aligning expectations

+Wireframes help stakeholders and the project team understand the design and make informed decisions.

+•	Gathering feedback early

+Wireframes allow designers to gather feedback from stakeholders early in the process, which can help prevent costly changes later on.

+•	Ensuring smooth collaboration

+Wireframe software tools can help design teams collaborate smoothly by allowing them to track changes, compare versions, and revert to previous iterations.

+•	Creating the global and secondary navigation

+Wireframes can be used to create the navigation structure and terminology to ensure it meets user expectations.